aFunnyStrange/scrapy_cffi/docs/usage/1-settings.md

 Each worker continuously pulls requests from the scheduler and executes the full processing pipeline independently.
 This value directly determines the framework’s concurrency level.

+**Note:**
+In a `single Crawler` scenario, when using the `run_all_spiders` mode to start multiple spiders, each spider corresponds to an Engine, and **each Engine creates self.settings.MAX_SCHEDULER_LOOP_NUM scheduler_loop**.
+By default, **end_count (i.e., SCHEDULER_LOOP_END) is None**, meaning the loops continuously listen to the queue.
+Under these conditions, `aio_pika.connect_robust` may raise errors.
+This is fundamentally due to limitations in aio_pika's underlying connection pool implementation.
+While multiple scheduler_loop instances are used to increase concurrency under high task load, aio_pika does not fully support a large number of concurrent robust connections.

 **Impact on Performance**